jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 sacct -o ALL -j <jobid>
 ```

-## Formatting fields
+## **Formatting fields**

+By default fields are 20 characters wide.
+That is often insufficient.

-You can put a %NUMBER after a field name to specify how many characters should be printed, e.g.
+You can put a "%NUMBER" after a field name to specify how many characters should be printed, e.g.

 - format=name%30 will print 30 characters of field name right justified.
 - format=name%-30 will print 30 characters left justified.

-## Using Environment Variables
+## **Using Environment Variables**

 You can define environment variables in your shell to reduce the complexity of issuing sacct commands.
 You can also set these in shell scripts.
 Command line options will always override these settings.